Annex 10 Data Protection Policy

 - for how long the data will be retained

 Where you would like to access this information you must submit a request in writing to firstname.lastname@example.org.
-You will be provided with the information you have requested without delay and within one month unless it is very complex, in which case it can be done in 2 months.
+You will be provided with the information you have requested without delay and within one month unless it is very complex, in which case it will be provided within 2 months.

 In certain limited circumstances, in order to supply you with the information you must provide Venture Trust with: